vanjac/voxel-editor/README.md

 You can download N-Space on [Google Play](https://play.google.com/store/apps/details?id=com.vantjac.voxel) or the [iOS App Store](https://itunes.apple.com/us/app/n-space/id1448016814).

-The app starts on a list of "worlds" that you have created.
+The app opens to a list of "worlds" that you have created.
 Tap "New" to create a new world.
-Tap a world's name to open it in the Editor.
-Tap the menu button next to a world to access additional options, including sharing the worlds as JSON files.
+Tap a world to open it in the Editor.
+Tap the menu button next to a world to access additional options, including sharing the worlds as `.nspace` files.
 You can open these files in N-Space from another app, like an email attachment or downloaded file.

 N-Space has built-in documentation and tutorials, which you can access through the overflow (!["..."](https://github.com/vanjac/voxel-editor/blob/master/Assets/VoxelEditor/GUI/icons/dots-vertical.png)) menu, by tapping Help.

 ## Building the app yourself

-The app has been tested with Unity 2017.4.X on Android and iOS.
+The app has been tested with Unity 2018.3.X on Android and iOS.
 There is little platform-specific code (only for importing/exporting files).
 Most of the user interface requires touch input and will not work with a mouse, so you will need to use the Unity Remote App, or build for Android directly.

 This repository does not come with textures from [Poliigon](https://www.poliigon.com/), [FreePBR](https://freepbr.com/), and [Genetica](http://spiralgraphics.biz/genetica.htm).
 You can purchase/download them yourself - look in the `Assets/GameAssets/Poliigon` / `FreePBR` / `Genetica` folders for a list of `.meta` files which correspond to the missing textures.
 It is also possible to test N-Space without the textures at all.
 Materials will lack texture, but you can paint the walls with colors instead.